bbfrederick/picachooser/INSTALL.rst

 Usage
 -----
-Run PICAchooser to look at a series of timecourses and assign them a rating:
+Run PICAchooser to look at a series of independent components and assign them a rating:
 ::

-    tidepool

-(then select the file rapidtide/data/examples/dst/dgsr_lagtimes.nii.gz to load the dataset):
+    PICAchooser FEATDIRECTORY --melodicdir MELODICDIRECTORY